 Prior to government, Dr. Szewczyk was an associate research scholar and lecturer-in-law at Columbia Law School, where he worked on international law and U.S. foreign relations law.
 Before academia, he taught international law and international organizations at George Washington University Law School, and served as a visiting fellow at the EU Institute for Security Studies.
 He also clerked at the International Court of Justice for Judges Peter Tomka and Christopher Greenwood and at the U.S. Court of Appeals for the Third Circuit for the late Judge Leonard Garth.

-Dr. Szewczyk holds a Ph.D. from Cambridge University where he studied as a Gates Scholar, a J.D. from Yale Law School, an M.P.A. from Princeton University, and a B.S. in economics (summa cum laude) from The Wharton School at the University of Pennsylvania.
-He has published in Foreign Affairs, Survival, Harvard International Law Journal, Columbia Journal of European Law, American Journal of International Law, George Washington Law Review, and elsewhere.
-He is the author of three forthcoming books: Europe’s Grand Strategy: Navigating a New World Order (Palgrave Macmillan); with David McKean, Partners of First Resort: America, Europe, and the Future of the West (Brookings Institution Press); and European Sovereignty, Legitimacy, and Power (Routledge).
-His recent piece on the strategic necessity of a reinvigorated West was published in Foreign Affairs in September 2020.
+Szewczyk holds a Ph.D. from Cambridge University, where he studied as a Gates Scholar.
+He received a J.D. from Yale Law School, an M.P.A. from Princeton University, and a B.S. in economics (summa cum laude) from The Wharton School at the University of Pennsylvania.
+He has published in Foreign Affairs, Foreign Policy, Survival, Harvard International Law Journal, Columbia Journal of European Law, American Journal of International Law, George Washington Law Review, and elsewhere.
+He is the author of three recent books: Europe’s Grand Strategy: Navigating a New World Order; with David McKean, Partners of First Resort: America, Europe, and the Future of the West; and European Sovereignty, Legitimacy, and Power.
+His recent piece on supporting Ukrainian refugees was published in Foreign Policy in March 2022.